unfamiliarish/web_dev_bootcamp/README.md

     * 101-109_flexbox_properties
         * An exploration of many different flexbox properties and attributes.
     * 111-112_media_queries
-        * Exploring media queries, including 3 types of formatting for changing text color based on screen width.
+        * Exploring @media queries, including 3 types of formatting for changing text color based on screen width.
     * 112_responsive_nav_code_along
         * Building a web page with a navbar that restyles the page based on width.
-H1 has different font sizes and colors, navbar has different font sizes and restyles to collapse when screen width is smaller
+H1 has different font sizes and colors, navbar has different font sizes and restyles to collapse when screen width is smaller.
+Uses flexbox and @media queries.
+* s11
+    * 113-118_pricing_panel_code_along
+        * Provided HTML, CSS with flexbox to build a responsive pricing panel page that switches from column to row as the window is resized. mobile first.
+Using flexbox, @media queries, and reset CSS.
+Text, font, spacing, etc CSS.